 Similarly, there’s a reason the aspidistra is nicknamed the “cast-iron plant” — it can thrive almost anywhere, including your balcony.
 “It is one of the easiest plants to look after,” says James Folger, founder of plant shop The Stem.
 While Folger says it can survive a “range” of temperatures, it should be brought in during harsh cold spells typically associated with U.K. winters.

 We like the speckled finish on this pair of planters.

 These white hanging planters would also be perfect for a trailing ivy.

 You could use this tray for cocktails, or even arrange some candles on it if you’re on the balcony in the evening.

 Recreate your garden from The Sims with these derpy flamingos.

 Since patios are often conservative in terms of space, double-duty décor will be a big help.
 This cooler box has a rattan finish and could even function as a side table.
-[Editor’s note: this product is low in stock].

 This pine table could comfortably hold two glasses of wine and a bowl of olives.
 It can be easily folded away, too.